 What we call “ego,” or “self,” can be divided into either the body (caused by the parents) and mind (caused by past existences), or the five skandhas (aggregates).
 These skandhas are the five elements of sensory existence:

-- Volitional formations (samskaraskandha).
+4. Volitional formations (samskaraskandha).
 Samskaras are the qualities or tendencies of mind, produced by karma, that control the various kinds of conditioned mental factors, or “caitta.”
-(Caitta are in an inseparable relationship with the essential mind, “citta.”
-These factors can be beneficial—for example, concentration, intelligence, wisdom, confidence, energy, tranquillity, friendliness and sympathetic joy at the success of others—or harmful—ignorance, desire, anger, greed and all that is unprofitable in the spiritual sense.
+These factors can be beneficial—for example, concentration, intelligence, wisdom, confidence, energy, tranquility, friendliness and sympathetic joy at the success of others—or harmful—ignorance, desire, anger, greed and all that is unprofitable in the spiritual sense.
 Caitta are mental karma; karma of body and speech arise from caitta; most caitta are included in samskaraskandha.
 The sequence of time and the changing nature of things are included in this skandha.

 The five skandhas together support the concept of ego.
 This concept cannot be supported by any of the skandhas in isolation; it depends on all of them, just as the wheels, windows, steering wheel, engine, and other parts together make up the concept of “car.”
 Any of these parts in isolation is not the car.
 If all the parts are piled together in a heap, it is still not a car.
 Those parts arranged in a certain order comprise what people recognize and think of as a car.
 If people did not give it this name and did not recognize it as such it would not be a car.